LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 > [!TIP]
 > You do not need an SSL certificate for your access domains.
 Since X.509 recommends that CRLs be distributed over HTTP instead of HTTPS, the
 > certificates are issued with links using the HTTP protocol.

+## Prerequisites

+* Windows Server 2016 or newer (any edition)
+* SQL Server 2016 or newer (recommended edition Standard or better)
+* PKI SDK license (in Base64 format)
+* Web PKI license (Base64/binary format) -- only needed if users will issue certificates on their computers (web issuing procedure)

+> [!NOTE]
+> This documentation is intended for Windows Servers with GUI installed.
+For Core installations (shell access only), please contact us.

+You will also need a connection string to a **database** previously created having:

+* Collation: `Latin1_General_100_CI_AI`
+* Credentials corresponding to a user with the following database roles:
+  * If the application should be owner of the database: `db_owner`
+  * If the application should only have read and write permissions: `db_datareader` and `db_datawriter`

+> [!WARNING]
+> The collation of the database **MUST BE** `Latin1_General_100_CI_AI`.
+Creating the database with a different collation will likely cause the installation to fail!

+If you need help preparing the database, [click here](prepare-database.md).

 ## Installation